cassidoo/HTML-CSS-Tutorial/README.md

 Before we start going insane with how good you are at HTML, let's start looking at something that you haven't played with yet.
 The `<head>` tag.

 I mentioned before that in the `<head>` is information that the user doesn't see, so it's not that big of a deal, right?
 WRONG.
 It's not all about looks.
 That's at least what I try to tell people when they see me.
-Anyway...

 So.
 What else can go in the `<head>`?
 We've already got `<title>`, which we've talked about already to help search engines find us.
 What if we want to help the search engines out a bit more?
 Incoming, the `<meta>` tag.

 The `<meta>` tag gives *metadata* about the HTML document.
 Metadata will not be displayed on the page, but machines can read it.
 An example of metadata not on a webpage is in a typical music file.
 When you have a music file on your computer and you open it in some media player of some kind, it shows the album title, the artist, the genre, and other information about the song.
 This information is metadata.
 The user can't see it directly in the music file, but your music players can read it and will tell you what it is.
 So, on a website, this metadata is used by search engines, your browser, and other web services to make your website easy to find, read, and display.

 There are 4 important uses for the `<meta>` tag.
 There are plenty of other uses, but let's be honest, I don't care about them right now, and I don't think you do either.
-Open up the Cooking folder, and open cooking.html in your favorite editor.
+Open up the **4 - Head** (heh get it?
+Forehead?
+I crack myself up.) folder, and open cooking.html in your favorite editor.

 - *Defining keywords for search engines.*  Let's say that you have a website that's about cooking, hence our filename.
 You want people searching for your website to be able to find it.
 So, you can add the following right before the `<title>` tag: